rylauq-solutions/PhanTask/phantask-backend/README.md

 Description / Flow:
 -------------------
-1.Admin sends a POST request to /api/users/create-student with the student’s email.
+1.Admin sends a POST request to /api/users/create-account with the student’s email.
 2.System checks if the username already exists.
-3.System creates a new User entity with: username from request
+3.System creates a new User entity with:
+  1.username from request
-  Password set to Temp@123 (BCrypt encoded) enabled = true firstLogin = true
+  2.Password set to Temp@123 (BCrypt encoded)
+  3.enabled = true
+  4.firstLogin = true
 4.System assigns the role STUDENT to the new user.
 5.System saves the user in the database.
 6.System returns a success message along with the temporary password.